-The need to travel significant distances to work creates additional road congestion with associated air pollution and carbon emissions.
-The proposed development will create an estimated 14,000 jobs when fully operational.
-It is likely that the majority of these jobs will be filled by people living in Caboolture Shire, with some residing within the Northeast Business Park residential precincts, increasing containment and reducing the number of cars travelling each day to places of work outside of the Shire.
-However, a number of the positions will also likely be filled by people travelling from outside of the Caboolture area, somewhat mitigating the benefit.
+Many Caboolture Shire residents travel significant distances to work, with the Shire recording less than 50% job self containment (AEC Group Ltd, 2007), creating road congestion with associated air pollution and carbon emissions.
+The proposed development will create an estimated 14,000 jobs when fully operational (Urbis, 2007).
+It is likely that the majority of these jobs will be filled by people living in Caboolture Shire, with Caboolture Shire Council having established a target that within the next 20 years two out of three working residents will be employed inside the Caboolture Shire boundary (Urbis, 2007).
+Some of these workers will likely reside within the Northeast Business Park residential precincts, increasing containment and reducing the number of cars travelling each day to places of work outside of the Shire.
+However, it is expected that a number of positions will be filled by people travelling from outside of the Caboolture area, somewhat mitigating the benefit.